-Summer in Utah has arrived, bringing warm sunny days, hikes, holidays and fireworks, and other outdoor enjoyments.
-At this time, air quality can become a health concern for many Utahns, especially children and those with asthma.
-These resources can help you protect your health during allergy, ozone, and firework season:
+It's the time of year when poor air quality becomes a health concern for many Utahns, especially children and those with asthma.
+These resources can help you protect your health during inversion season:

 The air quality index (AQI) gives information on current and forecasted air quality conditions.

 The AQI will help you understand what your local air quality conditions are and what that means for your health.